Aidenclark/juniorInterviewPrep/Solutions/ResumeAdditions.md

 During my tenure at CASSIDI (Competitive Analysis and Structure Source Instrument for Depository Institutions), I played a pivotal role in the website's development, focusing on Angular work to enhance its user interface and overall functionality.
 Additionally, I conducted in-depth HHI (Herfindahl-Hirschman Index) analysis for banks, providing valuable insights into market concentration and competitiveness.
 Through my contributions, I successfully improved the platform's usability and provided critical data-driven solutions for the financial industry.

+As a skilled web developer, I took charge of the seamless migration project at the Federal Reserve Bank of St. Louis, transitioning their website analytics from Google Analytics Universal to Google Analytics 4.
+Leveraging my expertise in web technologies and data analysis, I ensured a smooth transition process, preserving vital historical data while implementing the latest tracking features and reporting capabilities offered by Google Analytics 4.
+This successful migration empowered the bank with advanced insights, enabling more informed decision-making and enhancing their online performance measurement.